MicrosoftDocs/sdk-api/sdk-api-src/content/msacm/nf-msacm-acmstreamconvert.md

 You must use the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/nf-msacm-acmstreamprepareheader">acmStreamPrepareHeader</a> function to prepare the source and destination buffers before they are passed to <b>acmStreamConvert</b>.

-If an asynchronous conversion request is successfully queued by the ACM or driver and the conversion is later determined to be impossible, the <a href="https://docs.microsoft.com/windows/desktop/api/msacm/ns-msacm-tacmstreamheader">ACMSTREAMHEADER</a> structure is posted back to the application's callback function with the <b>cbDstLengthUsed</b> member set to zero.
+If an asynchronous conversion request is successfully queued by the ACM or driver and the conversion is later determined to be impossible, the [ACMSTREAMHEADER](/windows/win32/api/msacm/ns-msacm-acmstreamheader)a> structure is posted back to the application's callback function with the <b>cbDstLengthUsed</b> member set to zero.